Home » Technology » What is HDMI CEC

 • Try connecting your device directly to the TV.
 This applies to players that can connect through a receiver.

-With many media devices in your home, HDMI CEC on your TV is a great way to control everything with one remote control.
-Setup is a couple of clicks and the technology is supported by most brands of TVs, media players, and receivers.
-For example, use the TV remote control to power on or off our extras, change the volume, and control the interface.
-The TV’s HDMI-CEC has taken over the power on/off function of our device.
+With many media devices in your home, HDMI CEC on your TV is a great way to control everything with one remote.
+Setup is a couple of clicks, and most brands of TVs, media players, and receivers support the technology.

 Leave a Comment